 The very next verse there in Matthew reminds me of the saying, "Home is where the heart is."
 But that truth comes with a harder one, which is that home is often where your heart is, because that is where your stuff is.

-I think that Jesus in this verse was trying to tell the crowd & his disciples (Matthew 5:1) that the more you have, the less your heart has space to love God and others (The greatest commandments - Matthew 22:36-40).
+I think that Jesus here in Matthew 6:21 was trying to tell the crowd & his disciples (Matthew 5:1) that the more you have, the less your heart has space to love God and others (The greatest commandments - Matthew 22:36-40).

 3. Put your money where your faith is.